DS-Homebrew/TWLHelper/README.md

 - [YourKalamity](https://github.com/YourKalamity): `convert.py` code used with permission
 - [LightSage's UDB-API](https://github.com/LightSage/UDB-API): fuzzy searching
     - Licensed under Apache 2.0.
 See source, or see http://www.apache.org/licenses/LICENSE-2.0.
+- No-Intro: Nintendo DS database
+    - All values were set to default when generating from the website.